 “Hobie has been making pedal kayaks since 1997.
-Their hulls are manufactured in the USA and many of the early models, some over 10 years old and are still floating around today,” Hamish says.
+Their hulls are manufactured in the USA, and many of the early models, some over 10 years old, are still floating around today,” Hamish says.

-“The Mirage drive, the propulsion system and the signature of many Hobies, has had many enhancements applied to it since it’s inception 1997.
+“The Mirage drive, the propulsion system and the signature of many Hobies, has had many enhancements applied to it since its inception in 1997.

 “The stability of today’s Hobie kayaks is a byproduct of having over 20 years of hull design.
 The primary and secondary stability means you can trust the kayak will not roll over easily.”

 The reality is, whatever choice you make with regards to the Hobie Outback vs Pro Angler, you are going to be happy – but hopefully, this article gives you the info to make a choice that gives you a kayak that fits your needs perfectly.